Phil-Grim/london_properties_analysis/reproduce.md

 Create a [dbt cloud account](https://www.getdbt.com/signup).
 Once you've logged in, you'll be prompted to create a new project.

 You will need:
-- access to your BigQuery Data Warehouse - using the JSON key you generated from your GCP service account earlier
+- access to your BigQuery Data Warehouse - using the JSON key you generated from your GCP service account earlier.
 - admin access to your github repository (which you should've forked from this one), which is where the dbt project is stored.

 Follow these steps: